Agent-first command tree

 Claude Code, Codex, OpenClaw, Hermes Agent, and CI pipelines can all reuse the same execution boundaries.

-The CLI repo ships with 9 skills so domain boundaries, representative commands, and execution order are already stabilized for agents.
+The CLI repo ships with 16 repo-managed skills so domain boundaries, representative commands, and execution order are already stabilized for agents.

 Foundation

-everest-data, everest-data-modeling, and hql-expert focus separately on connections and datasets, join decisions, and HE/HQL expression generation.
+hbi-data, hbi-data-modeling, hbi-indicator-center, and hql-expert split connections and datasets, join design, subject-centric indicators, and HE/HQL expression authoring.

 The value of HENGSHI CLI is that agents read context first, execute next, and hand the result back for human review.
 The whole chain works like an engineering interface reusable through skills and runbooks, not like scattered click-memory.